mlosada323/Microbiome-Data-Analysis-in-R/Demonstrations/Demonstration_6/Dem6.md

 # Demonstration 6
 Complete the following demonstration in RStudio.
-Create a markdown file of your script.
 You can follow detail instructions in Xia et al. (2018), Chapter 7: Exploratory Analysis of Microbiome Data and Beyond.
 All the sections below match the sections in the book

 # Exploratory Analysis of Microbiome Data and Beyond